LDSSA/ds-prep-course-2025/docs/github.md

 2. Initialize with a `README`.

 3. Add a Python `.gitignore`.
-This file does exactly what it sounds like - it tells **'Git'** which files to ignore when transfering files between your computer and **'GitHub'**.
+This file does exactly what it sounds like - it tells **'Git'** which files to ignore when transferring files between your computer and **'GitHub'**.

 <div style="text-align: center;">
   <img src="https://user-images.githubusercontent.com/19359518/112880653-9ef76280-90c2-11eb-8768-00b2153756d5.png" alt='Finder' width="75%">